 As a general precaution, swimming at Sydney's oceans beaches should be avoided for up to one day after heavy rainfall or for as long as stormwater is present.
 The most obvious signs of stormwater pollution are water discolouration as well as debris in the water and on the tide line.

-Winds – NW 15 to 20 km/h tending W 25 to 30 km/h in the morning then tending W/NW 25 to 40 km/h in the middle of the day.
+Winds – N/NW 15 to 25 km/h turning W/SW 25 to 35 km/h in the morning then becoming light in the evening.

 Rainfall – 0mm in the previous 24 hours

 Swell – Southerly around 1 metre, increasing to 1 to 1.5 metres by early evening.